AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 ### Internationalization
   * Default language 'English' can be changed to other languages according to the   user.
-  * The languages currently provided are `Chinese,Portuguese,French and Bulgarian`.
+  * The languages currently provided are `Chinese,Portuguese,French,Bulgarian and German`.
   * User can add more languages by following the steps :
    1. Create a folder at *forms-flow-web/src/resourceBundles* with folder name as the abbrevation of the required language.
    2. Create a file named resourceBundles.js inside the folder.
    3. Copy the key-value pairs from *resourceBundles.js* file inside *en* folder and paste it to the new file.
    4. Translate the value of the keys to the required language using google translator and paste the values to the same file
    5. Import the same file to *forms-flow-web/src/resourceBundles/i18n.js* like rest of the languages.
-   6. You can add the button component at *forms-flow-web/src/containers/NavBar.jsx* by simply copying the dropdown menu and providing language abbrevation,name and language abbrevation to the array *langarr* inside the samw file. .
+   6. You should add content of new trnslation file to *forms-flow-web/src/resourceBundles/formio_resourceBundles.js* also.
-   7. You should add content of new trnslation file to *forms-flow-web/src/resourceBundles/formio_resourceBundles.js* also.
+   7. Add the proposed language to *forms-flow-web/src/containers/selectLang.js*.
    8. Open forms-flow-api/src/formsflow_api/utils/translations/translations.py , copy any set of translations ,translate the values and paste it back to the file with required language key.
-   8. Login to **http://localhost:3000/** to check your updations.
+   9. Login to **http://localhost:3000/** to check your updations.

 ## forms-flow-web Events
  > This section elaborates events used in forms-flow-web.